 - Sewing machine – I owned this brother sewing machine for years and loved it!

 - Fabric shears – a good quality pair will last you years

 - Pattern cutting weights

 - Fabric napkins

 MINI QUILT HOOP

 This is the cutest little project I have ever worked on and im obsessed!
 I had this small embroidery hoop in my craft supplies that I really dont use so I wanted to get creative and make something with it.

-I am currently sewing a quilted jacket and boy is it a lot of work but its also super relaxing to sit down in the evenings and cut out small piece of beautiful fabric and piece them together again.
-Anyways, I just felt inspired to try a fun quilt pattern to pop into this hoop.
+I am currently sewing a quilted jacket and boy is it a lot of work but it’s also super relaxing to sit down in the evenings and cut out a small piece of beautiful fabric and piece them together again.
+Anyway, I just felt inspired to try a fun quilt pattern to pop into this hoop.

 Honestly this is super quick and fun to make.